-Step 2: practice making a PLAYBLAST
+Step 3: practice making a PLAYBLAST

 - Make sure you're looking through the orthographic side camera. - Under Window in the main Maya menu bar is Playblast.
 Choose this to do a quick and dirty render of each frame so that you can watch your animation in real-time.
 In this case, real-time is 24 frames per second. - If QuickTime Player doesn't pop up automatically when the playblast is completed, find it in the dock and click on it to bring it to the foreground.
-Then hit play to watch the animation. - The current scene file has 24 frames (1 second).
-The ball isn't animated, so your playblast will show a ball just sitting there. - Close the QuickTime Player window when you're done watching.
+Then hit play to watch the animation.
+Quit it when you're done. - The current scene file has 24 frames (1 second).
+The balls aren't animated, so your playblast will show them just sitting there.